 You need the group of children (if doing it at home get siblings, granny, friends involved), to sit.
 Yes this is a particular challenge for many and may require lots of adult support initially.
 Once the group is sat in a semi-circle facing the adult with the bucket (or bag) you can begin with a song or phrase.

 Using a song that you use each time will support the children to understand what is happening.
-For example we tap the bucket as we sing:
+We sing:

 ‘I have something in my bucket, in my bucket, in my bucket, I have something in my bucket, what could it be’.

 Then straight away the adult pulls out one of the items, for example a balloon that is blown up and then let go.
 It is instantly put away and you move onto the next item.

 The idea at stage one is just grabbing the child’s attention.
 You need to be exciting and to move through the items quickly.
 You probably only want to do about 3-4 quick items for stage one.
 Make sure the activities and attention grabbing items are pitched at your child’s level and you should see progress.

 Attention Autism stage 2 – the attention builder

 This needs to be an activity that is great to watch and will hold the child’s attention.
 This can be used to build on sequencing and vocabulary.
 You need to have all the items prepared before you do it with the child and in some cases may want to practice in advance.
 There are so many great attention builder ideas one of our favourites is the Flower Pot Rocket.